Density estimation with LLMs: a geometric investigation of in-context learning trajectories: Methodology

 However, with our 2-digit representation, each $\hat p(x)$ is a vector living in a 99-dimensional space\footnote{$10^{2}-1$, where the $-1$ dimension is from the normalization constraint that $\int p(x) dx=1$.}, making direct analysis of the trajectory challenging.
 We therefore use InPCA to embed these PDF objects into a low-dimensional Euclidean space (Figure \ref{fig:method_overview} (c)), and then analyze their geometric features.\footnote{The idea of using InPCA to visualize the training dynamics of machine learning systems has been explored in \cite{quinn2019visualizing,Mao_2024}, which is further discussed in Appendix \ref{appendix: related work on Low-dimensional learning dynamics}}

 \textbf{4.
 Comparing with classical DE algorithms.} To interpret the low-dimensional geometric features revealed by InPCA, we embed the DE trajectories of well-known algorithms — specifically, kernel density estimator (KDE) and Bayesian histograms — in the same two-dimensional (2D) space.
-Surprisingly, we find that the DE trajectories of LLaMA-2, KDE, and Bayesian histograms are simultaneously embeddable in this same low-dimensional subspace.
-Moreover, the DE trajectories of LLaMA-2 are geometrically bounded between those of KDE and Bayesian histograms.
+Surprisingly, we find that the DE trajectories of LLMs, KDE, and Bayesian histograms are simultaneously embeddable in this same low-dimensional subspace.
+Moreover, the DE trajectories of LLMs are geometrically bounded between those of KDE and Bayesian histograms.

 \textbf{5.
-Explaining LLaMA-2 with bespoke KDE.} We observe that LLaMA's in-context DE trajectories consistently remain close to those of KDE, suggesting that LLaMA might be employing a kernel-like algorithm, internally.
+Explaining LLaMA-2 with bespoke KDE.} We observe that LLMs' in-context DE trajectories consistently remain close to those of KDE, suggesting that LLMs might be employing a kernel-like algorithm, internally.
 To investigate this hypothesis, we optimize a KDE algorithm with fitted kernel parameters (using only two parameters).

 We now provide a detailed explanation of how to apply InPCA to analyze in-context DE trajectories.
 We will also introduce two classical DE algorithms that serve as insightful comparisons.